2023 Paddock Tree Project Featured

 - Bee products.
 Valuable for apiary, honey, bees wax and pollination, although feral bees can exclude native fauna from tree hollows.

-This project is supported by South East Local Land Services through funding provided by the NSW Government.
+This project was supported by South East Local Land Services through funding provided by the NSW Government as well as the Biala Wind Farm Community Grant.